MileHacker Logo

 • Traffic heavy on I-15 during peak times.

-• Most Strip resorts charge daily costs for parking.
+• Most Strip resorts charge daily parking fees.

 • Off-Strip casinos often offer free or validated parking.